LivePersonInc/knowledge-center-archive/pages/documents/Troubleshooting/Troubleshooting-agent-workspace.md

 A LiveEngage agent can no longer see their predefined content in the predefined content widget.

-**The reason this happens is**:
+#### Cause:

-* The account’s admin/agent manager exported the predefined content, modified all the predefined content IDs in the exported file and then imported the predefined content from the modified file.
+The account’s admin/agent manager exported the predefined content, modified all the predefined content IDs in the exported file and then imported the predefined content from the modified file.
 During the import process all the predefined content items in the account were deleted because it could not locate them in the import file.
 The import process identifies items by their IDs and the IDs in the import file had been changed.

-**To resolve this issue you should**:
+#### Solution:

-* Do not modify IDs of predefined content items.
+Do not modify IDs of predefined content items.

 For more information, see [Importing Predefined Content.](agent-manager-workspace-workspace-configuration-importing-predefined-content.html)